top of page

 No matter what your plan entails, the one piece that should never be left out is nutrition.
 Depending on what phase of training you’re in, your fueling may change to help promote muscle gain and muscle maintenance.

-Skeletal muscle responds to exercise in a variety of ways.
 Endurance training alters muscle cells to be more fatigue resistant, be able to use fats for fuel, and have the capacity for more efficient use of carbohydrate fuels.
-Resistance-trained muscles use primarily chemical reactions for power rather than carbohydrates or fat, and these exercises increase muscle fibers to generate greater force.
+This means building a sufficient concentration of mitochondria - the fuel-burning powerhouse of muscle cells.
+These little organelles burn carbohydrates and fat for endurance exercise.

-In fact, resistance exercise is a potent stimulant of Muscle Protein Synthesis (MPS), or the building of muscle, and this process is further enhanced by specific nutrients.
-This is where leucine comes into play.
 Leucine is an essential amino acid that is theorized to be the limiting factor of MPS.
-Meaning that while all amino acids are necessary to build protein, if there isn’t enough leucine, muscle accretion is not nearly as great.
+This means that while all amino acids are necessary to build protein, without enough leucine muscle accretion is not nearly as great as it could be.

 • Whey Protein Powder: 9.0 g